rubentot/rubentot/README.md

-I'm a recent graduate in Information Technology, currently exploring the world of cloud computing and DevOps.
+BCs Information Technology, currently exploring the world of cloud computing and DevOps.
 I'm passionate about learning cloud computing, networking, and hands-on cloud labs.

 Based in Norway | DP-900 Certified | Cloud Enthusiast